 When you bite into the sesame bánh mì at Sesame Dinette, the crispy, roti-like flatbread it’s served on begins to shed crumbs like a tabby cat in springtime.
 This one is unconventional as far as bánh mì go: it's stuffed with either pork or chicken cold cuts and some fresh cilantro and daikon, balanced with bright yellow dijon mustard and some added crunch from chopped cucumber and bell peppers.
 We especially love how refreshing the toppings are, combined with that perfectly toasted and unique bun.
 Grab one from this cozy Long Beach cafe on your next lunch break, and be sure to browse their mini-mart for Asian home goods and pantry staples.

-As you expect from a place whose full name is Ba Le Sandwiches & Bakery, this Alhambra shop nails the taste and texture of the all-important baguette.
-The loaves here are long (like really long), soft and cottony, with a nice outer crunch.
-Do we wish Ba Le went a tiny bit harder on the paté spread, or that their pickled veggies had a little more punch?
-Yes, but Ba Le also has the misfortune of being just down the street from toppings powerhouse Banh Mi My Tho, which is like being a truly excellent singer who lives next door to Adele.
-The grilled pork and house special cold cuts are standouts, but they also offer less commonly seen traditional fillings like fried fish cake and betel-leaf-wrapped grilled beef.
-All around, these are great bánh mì with generous heft for the price.
+As you expect from a place whose full name is Ba Le Sandwiches & Bakery, this Alhambra spot nails the texture of the all-important baguette.
+The loaves here are long (really long), soft and cottony, with a nice outer crunch.
+Do we wish Ba Le went a tbit harder on the paté spread, or that the pickled veggies had a little more punch?
+Yes, but Ba Le also has the misfortune of being just down the street from toppings powerhouse Banh Mi My Tho, which is like being a great singer who lives next door to Adele.
+The grilled pork and house special cold cuts are standouts, but they also offer fillings like fried fish cake and betel-leaf-wrapped grilled beef.
+These are great bánh mì with generous heft for the price.

 Go ahead, roll your eyes at the idea of the $19 bánh mì from Gjusta, Venice’s hipper-than-thou bakery and delicatessen.
 We get it.
 But once you’ve moved past the price tag, you’ll find putting house-smoked brisket on house-baked bread, then adding house-made everything else, is a formula for a truly excellent bánh mì.
 We love the addition of the chile-laced dressing, which cuts the richness of the smoky brisket and garlic aioli beautifully, and the tender and flavorful bread is a marvel to behold.
 And if you’re not into brisket, there’s another bánh mì that swaps in rotisserie chicken and creamy chicken live paté.

 At Nong La, every morsel of lemongrass-marinated pork is charred with perfect consistency.
 There are crunchy bits, soft bits—our mouths water just thinking about it.
-This all-day Vietnamese cafe with locations in West LA or Mid-City has really, really good grilled meats.
+This all-day Vietnamese cafe with locations in West LA or Mid-City has solid grilled meats.
 If you’re on the Westside, this is probably your best bet for quality bánh mì.
 While we wish they slathered some pate onto their always-fresh baguettes, their housemade mayo keeps things moist.
-You have your choice of filling, but if you hadn’t guessed, we like the grilled pork.
+You have your choice of filling, but if you haven’t guessed, we like the grilled pork.